minio/minio/docs/distributed/DECOMMISSION.md

 └─────┴─────────────────────────────────┴──────────────────────────────────┴──────────┘
 ```

-- On baremetal setups for example if you have `MINIO_VOLUMES="http://minio{1...2}/data{1...4} http://minio{3...4}/data{1...4}"`  you can remove the first argument `http://minio{1...2}/data{1...4}` to update your `MINIO_VOLUMES` setting and `systemctl restart minio` on all the servers in the setup in parallel.
+- On baremetal setups if you have `MINIO_VOLUMES="http://minio{1...2}/data{1...4} http://minio{3...4}/data{1...4}"` you can remove the first argument `http://minio{1...2}/data{1...4}` to update your `MINIO_VOLUMES` setting and using `systemctl restart minio` on all the servers in the setup in parallel.

-- On Kubernetes setups MinIO statefulset specification needs to be modified by changing the command line input for the MinIO container, once relevant changes are done proceed to `kubectl apply -f statefulset.yaml`.
+- On Kubernetes setups MinIO the statefulset specification needs to be modified by changing the command line input for the MinIO container.
+Once the relevant changes are done proceed to execute `kubectl apply -f statefulset.yaml`.

-- On Operator based MinIO deployments you need to modify the `tenant.yaml` specification and modify the `pools:` section from two entries to a single entry, once relevant changes are done proceed to `kubectl apply -f tenant.yaml`.
+- On Operator based MinIO deployments you need to modify the `tenant.yaml` specification and modify the `pools:` section from two entries to a single entry, once relevant changes are done proceed to execute `kubectl apply -f tenant.yaml`.

 > Without a 'Complete' status any 'Active' or 'Draining' pool(s) are not allowed to be removed once configured.